Rocketgraphai/install/README.md

 Windows:

- - PowerShell: Right-click on the Start button and select "Windows PowerShell" or "Windows Terminal" (on newer Windows versions)
+ - PowerShell: Right-click on the Start button and select "Terminal"
- - Or press Win + X and select "Windows PowerShell" or "Terminal"
+ - Or press Win + X and select "Terminal"

 macOS: